You should floss at least once a day.

-Using interdental cleaning tools tools such as dental floss disrupts the plaque formation as it passes over the tooth surface, helping to prevent damage to the teeth.
+Using interdental cleaning tools such as dental floss disrupts the plaque formation as it passes over the tooth surface, helping to prevent damage to the teeth.

 Regular flossing helps achieve a good level of oral hygiene and assists in preventing gum disease and associated oral health issues.